Top 10 Romantic Places in Indochina

 For unbeatable scenery and a relaxing and interesting vacation, an overnight cruise on Halong Bay in northern Vietnam would be a perfect choice for couples.
 A huge bay, dotted with nearly 2,000 limestone cliffs, the breathtaking scenery of Halong Bay is often compared with of Andaman coast of Thailand and Guilin of China.
 The bay was inscribed as a World Heritage Site by UNESCO.

-Lie down in a deck chair or settle in the private balcony of a cabin to enjoy the beauty and romance of the bay.
+Lie down in a deck chair or settle on the private balcony of a cabin to enjoy the beauty and romance of the bay.
 After savoring the tranquility of the bay enough, there is a wide range of activities to do.
-A Tai-chi class on the deck, a foot massage, a delightful cooking class, not enough?
+A Tai-chi class on the deck, a foot massage, and a delightful cooking class, not enough?
 If I say you will visit a fishing village, get to swim, kayak, and go caving?

 For more information about Halong Bay, please refer to How to Make a Perfect Halong Bay Trip.

 On Halong Bay Cruise.
 Photo Credit: Vitaliy Razhanskiy

 The streets of Hoi An are lined with aged buildings and tailor shops overhung with colorful lanterns.
 The whole town feels lush and tropical.
 At night, the streets are lit up with colorful lanterns.
 Stroll along the Thu Bon River to see the lantern-lit streets, or float your own lantern down the river if you wish.
 The food scene here is vibrant.
 Make sure you have dinner at one of the numerous riverside restaurants, most of which serve delicious Vietnamese or French cuisine.

 Hoi An Ancient Town